Philani56/Binary-City-Dev-Assessment/README.md

 ### 📊Database Structure
 - Clients Table: Columns include Name, Client Code, No. of Linked Contacts.
 - Contacts Table: Columns include Name, Surname, Email, No. of Linked Clients.

+### 🔗Branch Information
+- Please note that the main branch of this repository is on master instead of main.
+Update your local references accordingly.

 ### 📞Contact
 For any inquiries or issues, please contact: